 - Do not discuss clients off the unit.
-This means anywhere off the unit (e.g., other locations in the medical center, in the cafeteria, in the elevator, in the student’s car, in the shuttle, other public places, at a second place of employment, in the mall, at home with family or friends, in the classroom, and/or any other settings.)
+This means anywhere off the unit (e.g., other locations in the medical center, in the cafeteria, in the elevator, in the student’s car, other public places, at a second place of employment, in the mall, at home with family or friends, in the classroom, and/or any other settings.)

 - Do not walk off the unit and say a client’s name for any reason.